Work on yourself more than you do on your job.

 - Give praise to people you work with.
 Doing this publicly will make people feel appreciated, and they’ll like you more for it, too.

 - Develop leadership skills.
 Learning how to be a good leader will prepare you for your career and for life.
+Work on your own personal growth no matter what position you hold.
+There’s always room to grow.
 Here’s a post about the 12 leadership habits every good leader has.

 - Read books about career development.
 Enhance your skills by reading about career development.
-This will help you excel faster because you will grow faster.
+This will help you excel faster and achieve success faster because you will grow faster.
 Here’s a look at my recommended book list.

 - Find a way to express gratitude daily.
 This is one small way to be happier every day.
 It can change your perspective to a positive mindset, which will carry over into all aspects of your life.